Adventures With Mr T.

 This little man with a ripped t-shirt, Colgate smile, and a cigarette dangling precariously from his battered lips had certainly caught my attention as he offered his services as I entered the border checkpoint.

-Unfortunately, as happens everywhere, judgements are hastily made and worsened by constant hassling from true hustlers, and I felt like I’d seen his type more times than I could count.
+Unfortunately, as happens everywhere, judgments are hastily made and worsened by constant hassling from true hustlers, and I felt like I’d seen his type more times than I could count.
 A Mr-let-me-solve-everything-for-small-price that preys on desperate Westerners.
-A “favour” that turns into a heist of epic proportions.
-With this in mind, I walked straight past him and headed for the brown uniforms with the fat watches that signalled corrupt border officials.
+A “favor” that turns into a heist of epic proportions.
+With this in mind, I passed him and headed for the brown uniforms with the fat watches that signaled corrupt border officials.

 First hiccup was the passport.